 *The rollout is one of the best core strengthening exercises for beginners.
 If you use proper form and keep the core contracted, preventing the pelvis from rotating forward, your lower abdominals will receive even more of a workout.
 Break into this exercise gradually and make sure you keep the body in a straight line at the bottom of the movement.
 Many people sag at the hips or allow too much anterior pelvic tilt during the rollout exercise.

-Just remember, core exercises should be seen as ones that not only help your “six-pack” but strengthen your pelvis, lower back and pelvis.
+Just remember, core exercises should be seen as ones that not only help your “six-pack” but strengthen your lower back and pelvis.
 Having all these work together in harmony leads to better balance and stability, whether you’re on the field playing or completing daily activities.